 Talk with your doctor or nurse about steps you can take to prevent type 2 diabetes.

 Visiting the doctor can be stressful.
 It helps to have questions written down before your appointment.
 Print out this list of questions, and take it with you the next time you visit the doctor.

-- Am I at risk for type 2 diabetes?
+- Am I at risk for pre-diabetes or type 2 diabetes?